Kyoz004/BrainTumor-Prediction/README.md

-# Brain Tumor Prediction Project
+# Brain Tumor Prediction Website

 ## Introduction
 This project focuses on predicting brain tumors using advanced deep learning techniques.
 The goal is to identify and classify tumors in brain MRI scans, leveraging state-of-the-art models and image processing methods.
 The system provides accurate predictions, helping healthcare professionals in the diagnosis process.